-Phased singing assemblies provide an opportunity for children to develop their singing and performing skills.
+Phased singing assemblies regularly provide an opportunity for children to develop their singing skills.
 Alongside this, listening opportunities are provided, with questions to develop the children’s music vocabulary.
 In class, children have an opportunity from Year 1-6 to develop instrumental skills as they learn how to play the recorder, glockenspiel and ukulele in different year groups.
 There are regular opportunities for our children to perform to audiences: class assemblies, Christmas concerts and nativities, Y2 play, Harvest, Easter, our annual Christmas tea party for OAPs, the drama club’s play, and the Y6 Leavers’ assembly.

 We have live music performances from visiting instrumental teachers (and their pupils) where children can hear a wide variety of instruments performing, and even have a go.
 Our school orchestra is given curriculum time to rehearse, and we take part in the local Big Orchestra Day annually.
 ‘Slide’ – the jazz band from St Bede’s School – are regular visitors to the school, inspiring many of our children to take up instruments.

 Our junior choir has an excellent reputation in the local community.
-They perform regularly in local concerts, joining with other local schools (Schools Together; Surrey Primary Schools Music Festivals; Bandfest) and even join with local adult choirs to offer combined concerts.
+They perform regularly in local concerts, joining with other local schools (Schools Together; Surrey Primary Schools Music Festivals; Bandfest) and have even joined with local adult choirs to offer combined concerts.
 As well as this, the older children perform annually at the O2 in London with Young Voices alongside 7500 children.